strayiker/jquery-jsonp/doc/API.md

 ### Options

-See $.jsonp for a description of all available options.
+See jsonp for a description of all available options.